gloscareinformatics/gloscareinformatics/_posts/2019-09-12-welcome-to-jekyll.markdown

 We are really excited to announce that Glos Care Informatics will be launching this November.

-We'll feed your mind and your body with a number of guest speakers lining up to come and talk to us.

 Our first event will be on November 12th from 19:00 - 21:00 (venue TBC) and then usually on the 2nd Tuesday of the month onwards.